Stratis-Dermanoutsos/Full-Stack-Notes/README.md

-# Full-Stack Developer stack 2021
+# Become a Full-Stack Developer in 2021

 This is a repository holding information and resources for everyone interested in becoming a Full-Stack Web Developer in 2021.